 All matters concerning the exchange of neutron data must be agreed to by the four neutron data compilation Centres.

 Charged-Particle Data Compilation

-The responsibility for the collection, compilation, transmission and dissemination of chargeparticle data is shared among the compilation Centres, each being responsible for a defined area of compilation (see Appendix C).
+The responsibility for the compilation and transmission of charge-particle data is shared among the compilation Centres, each being responsible for a defined area of compilation (see Appendix C).